-@1993 Integrated Device Technology Inc
+©1993 Integrated Device Technology Inc

-DSC-1044/2
+DSC-1043/2

-RAM.
-The IDT7006 is designed to be used as a stand-alone 128K-bit Dual-Port RAM or as a combination MASTER/ SLAVE Dual-Port RAM for 16-bit-or-more word systems.
+Port RAM for 16-bit-or-more word systems.
 Using the IDT MASTER/SLAVE Dual-Port RAM approach in 16-bit or wider memory system applications results in full-speed, error-free operation without the need for additional discrete logic.

 This device provides two independent ports with separate control, address, and I/O pins that permit independent, asynchronous access for reads or writes to any location in memory.
 An automatic power down feature controlled by $\overline{\text{CE}}$ permits the on-chip circuitry of each port to enter a very low standby power mode.
-INTEGRATED DEVICE